-A member of the British parliament has been accused of being incompetent and a homeless-hater, this comes after the same MP made the headlines earlier this week for tormenting her jewish employees.
+A member of the British parliament has been accused of being a homeless-hater, this comes after the same MP made the headlines earlier this year for tormenting her jewish employees.

 A constituent of Ealing’s Member of Parliament Rupa Huq – who happens to be of jewish faith – was unable to obtain MP representation, which is required in the process of submitting an Ombudsman complaint.
 For the unfamiliar with the British political system, the Ombudsman investigates cases as a last resort, it is able to investigate governmental departments when suspicions of misconduct can be established.

 The Ealing constituent – who wishes to remain anonymous – and who had found himself in financial difficulties because of the actions of a governmental department, sought as a last resort to involve the Parliamentary Ombudsman to have the case investigated.
 However, the signature of an MP was requested.